Introduction to GUI Programming

 Overview of GUI frameworks (Tkinter, PyQt, Kivy)

 GUI (Graphical User Interface) frameworks allow users to interact with electronic devices via graphical elements.
 They replace text-based commands with user-friendly actions.
-The top Python GUI frameworks include Tkinter, PyQt, and Kivy1.
-Each of these frameworks has its pros and cons1.
+The top Python GUI frameworks include Tkinter, PyQt, and Kivyarrow-up-right1arrow-up-right.
+Each of these frameworks has its pros and consarrow-up-right1arrow-up-right.

-1. Youtube video link talked about this topic: You can watch the video "Tkinter vs. PyQt: Which Python GUI framework is right for you?"2 and "Python Top GUI Frameworks For 2021"3 on YouTube for a detailed discussion on this topic.
+1. Youtube video link talked about this topic: You can watch the video "Tkinter vs. PyQt: Which Python GUI framework is right for you?"arrow-up-right2arrow-up-right and "Python Top GUI Frameworks For 2021"arrow-up-right3arrow-up-right on YouTube for a detailed discussion on this topic.

 Example